 As the industry's professional body, and accredited by the European Marketing Confederation (EMC), the Ofqual-regulated CIM provides a range of globally-recognised marketing qualifications, plus bite-sized flexible modules.
 Its main awards are as follows:

 - Foundation Certificate in Marketing (Foundation, level 3) - designed for those at various stages in their career, this award is perfect for entrepreneurs and managers involved in non-marketing functions, new entrants and those on apprenticeships.

 - Certificate in Professional Marketing (Intermediate, level 4) - gives you the knowledge and skills to progress your marketing career if you work in marketing support as a marketing assistant, or if your job involves aspects of marketing.

-- Diploma in Professional Marketing (Intermediate, level 6) - the equivalent of a Bachelors degree, it's suitable for strategic-level marketers, such as marketing managers and marketing executives, plus business development managers and account managers interested in career development.
+- Diploma in Professional Marketing (Intermediate, level 6) - the equivalent of a Bachelors degree, this is suitable for strategic-level marketers, such as marketing managers and marketing executives, plus business development managers and account managers interested in career development.

 - Digital Diploma in Professional Marketing (Intermediate, level 6) - also at undergraduate level, this is for marketers in managerial, operational and supervisory roles looking to develop their skills in digital marketing.

 - Postgraduate Diploma in Marketing (Advanced, level 7) - taken in two stages, this Masters degree-standard diploma gives experienced marketers and those working in senior strategic roles the chance to study for a professional qualification.
 After the first stage, you'll have achieved the CIM Professional Postgraduate Diploma in Marketing.
 The second stage involves a work-based assignment, to be completed within nine months.
 Note that this course is only available to those who reside outside of the UK.